SheikhAltamash/SheikhAltamash/README.md

 ## Technical Proficiency

 - Proficient in foundational web development languages such as HTML, CSS, and JavaScript.
-- Adept at utilizing and implementing React for creating sophisticated web applications.
+- Adept at utilizing and implementing Node js , Monogo DB , Express js for creating web technologies

 ## Contact Information